Skip to content

 Loop 3 – Miles 22-33 (3 hours, 34 minutes)

-I admit being briefly tempted to stop, but I had about 4 and a half hours to complete the 3rd loop, which was more than doable given how okay I felt.
+The final loop was less about racing and more about mental grit.
+I had four and a half hours to finish, so I knew I could make it.
 Before I headed out, I changed my shirt and tried eating pretzels, but the Gatorade and cola was a lot more appealing.

 I don’t think I encountered a single person on the third climb until the nightmare ski trail climb, where I passed another 3rd-looper.
 I got to the Jay Park Summit for the third and final time, and forced myself to masticate stale PB &J squares.
-“I have no business being out here!”
-I told the teenaged boy volunteers, and we all laughed together.
-It was only funny because I said it during the third loop…
+Trying to be amusing, I announced to the teenaged volunteers, “I have no business being out here!”
+They laughed because it was funny only during the third loop.

 It was around here I took the first and only picture of the race.